Policy Pros

 Medium and large organisations (50+ employees): All of the above, plus:

-• Modern slavery statement (legally required for organisations with turnover of 36 million pounds or more)
+• Modern slavery statement (legally required for organisations with turnover of £36 million or more)

 • Gender pay gap reporting procedures (legally required at 250+ employees)